mehmetsen80/cbcommercesymfonybundle/README.md

     }
 ```

-Note: When you test above your Controller, do not forget to comment out the webhook signature part inside your Controller
+Note: When you test above, do not forget to comment out the webhook signature part inside your Controller
 ```
 //if(!$coinbaseHandler->validateWebhookSignature($cc_signagure, $request)){
 //    throw new \Exception("Request could not be validated");